 After Shoren-in, you can walk to the Philosopher’s Path (2.3 km, found on Google Maps as Tetsugaku-no-michi).
 This path along a narrow river is lined with cherry blossom trees in Spring.
 If you decide to talk this walk, you’ll end up near the Silver Pavillion .
 If you’ve still got energy, you can check it out!
 Otherwise, I recommend grabbing dinner at Asian Cample Foods Goya for a taste of delicious Okinawan food.

-Day 4: Day trip to Fushimi Inari Shrine & Nara
+Day 4: Day trips to Fushimi Inari Shrine & Nara Deer Park

 Imagine this: a capital city full of thousands of docile, free-ranging deer.
 If this sounds like your idea of paradise, you can’t miss Nara, Japan .